DamianJM/proflex_alphabet/README.md

 If problems occur during installation or specifically with structural comparisons this is almost certainly due to pymol2 installation issues.
 In those cases, please proceed to pymol installation via freely available wheels by following these instructions: https://github.com/cgohlke/pymol-open-source-wheels?tab=readme-ov-file

+We are gradually providing all of the functionalities as executable binaries in cases of difficulty with installation.
+Available binaries are listed below.

 # USAGE

 ### Queries